The Australian Antarctic Division needs highly-skilled and passionate people to support Australia’s activities on the icy continent.

 Do I have to be an Australian citizen?

-In accordance with the PS Act 1999, APS employees are required to be Australian citizens.
+In accordance with the PS Act 1999, Australian Public Service (APS) employees are required to be Australian citizens.
 Persons who are not Australian citizens will generally only be considered where there are no suitable Australian applicants, with next considerations being Australian residents with work rights and New Zealand citizens.

 Please note: Senior communications technical officer, Communications technical officer and Information technology officer roles require a security clearance which is only available to Australian citizens.